JackFurby/STAR/README.md

 ### findMoves

-Find moves will return all playable moves a player can make taking into consideration their tiles in their rack and the current state of the board.
+Find moves will return almost all playable moves a player can make taking into consideration their tiles in their rack and the current state of the board.
 Some basic notes about how to do this are as follows:

 * Scan the board looking for starting positions (positions next to tiles that have already been played)
 	* For each stating position add one tile from the players rack at a time in the direction of the tile that the position is next to (extending the current tile).
 Each time a word is found take note of it.
-	* By doing this we can also find moves using multiple tiles that have already been played and ensure if multiple words have been played they are still accepted.

 findMoves was based of the algorithem used in [The World’s Fastest Scrabble Program](http://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf).

-The current state of this feature finds words placed perpendicular to current words in play on the board.
-It extends a word right and down.
-This should find all playable words apart from those that are played parallel to current words in play (It will find some in the current state but none that are not perpendicular to another word).
+Currently words are found by extending right or down on starting positions.
+It also has the ability to move the starting position up or left by 7 spaces.
+This results in almost all possible moves being found.
+The only situation where words are not found are when placing parallel words starting before (above or to the left) of a starting position.